-2. Consistent with the overall purpose of ATSA, Congress included Provision Immunity that protects airline industry reports of suspicious activities further to encourage reporting of potential threat information.
+2. Consistent with the overall purpose of the ATSA, Congress included an Immunity Clause that protects airline industry reports of suspicious activities to further encourage potential reporting of threat information.

 The immunity provision was added to the ATSA to reinforce the overall goals of the Act.
 The protection from liability offered by this provision was designed to provide further encouragement for reporting timely information regarding potential threats to aviation security.